 ITEM SERVICE SERVICE PROVISION AND BASIS OF FEE 5 SCHEMATIC DESIGN PHASE SERVICES 5.1 Design Approaches - Discuss with Client alternative design approaches at outset of the schematic design phase.
 5.2 Schematic Design Concept(s) - Based on the Project's requirements agreed upon with the Client , the Architect shall prepare for the Client's approval a concept design, or designs, illustrating the scale and relationship of the Project components.
 Prepare Class 'D' Construction Cost Estimates as appropriate for each concept design.
-5.3 Schematic Design Documents - Based on the Client approved schematic design concept and Class 'D' Construction Cost Estimate, prepare for the Client's review and approval schematic design documents to illustrate the scale and character of the Project and how the parts of the Project functionally relate to each other and including, as appropriate: site plan, principal floor plans(s), schematic sections and elevations, massing representation, and other Illustrative sketches or renderings to convey the intent of the design.
-Prepare a schematic design report incorporating, as appropriate: design approach or philosophy, site data, design compliance with regulatory requirements, architectural, structural, mechanical and electrical building systems descriptions, Project schedule, and Class 'D' Construction Cost Estimate.
+5.3 Schematic Design Documents - Based on the Client approved schematic design concept and Class 'D' Construction Cost Estimate, prepare for the Client's review and approval schematic design documents to illustrate the scale and character of the Project and how the parts of the Project functionally relate to each other and including, as appropriate: 1. site plan, 2. principal floor plans(s), 3. schematic sections and elevations, 4. massing representation, and 5. other Illustrative sketches or renderings to convey the intent of the design.
+Prepare a schematic design report incorporating, as appropriate: 1. design approach or philosophy, 2. site data, 3. design area(s) comparison to functional program, 4. design compliance with regulatory requirements, 5. architectural, structural, mechanical and electrical building systems descriptions, 6.
+Project schedule, and 7.
+Class 'D' Construction Cost Estimate.
 5.4 Architectural Models - Provide or arrange for provision of scale models.
 5.5 Architectural Renderings - Provide or arrange for provision of renderings and other special delineations.
-5.6 Digital Modelling - Provide of arrange for provision of 3D digital modelling.
+5.6 Digital Modelling - Provide or arrange for provision of 3D digital modelling.
 5.7 Submit Schematic Design - Submit the schematic design documents to the Client and obtain the Client's approval prior to proceeding to the Design Development Phase.
+40, V9, O,